starkbank/sdk-elixir/README.md

 You can discover if a StarkBank boleto has been recently paid before we receive the response on the next day.
 This can be done by creating a BoletoHolmes object, which fetches the updated status of the corresponding Boleto object according to CIP to check, for example, whether it is still payable or not.
+The investigation happens asynchronously and the most common way to retrieve the results is to register a "boleto-holmes" webhook subscription, although polling is also possible.

 ```elixir
 holmes = StarkBank.BoletoHolmes.create!(